metashot/prok-quality/README.md

 ## MIMAG/MISAG standards
 Following MIMAG/MISAG standards, you can classify a prokaryotic genome as **high-quality draft** when:
-- completeness: >90%;
+- its completeness is >90%;
-- contamination: <5%;
+- its contamination is <5%;
-- presence of 23S, 16S, and 5S rRNA genes;
+- 23S, 16S, and 5S rRNA genes can be predicted;
-- presence of at least 18 tRNA types.
+- at least 18 tRNA types can be predicted.

 A genome can be classified as **medium-quality draft** when:
-- completeness: >=50%;
+- its completeness is >=50%;
-- contamination: <10%.
+- its contamination is <10%.

-**Note**: this workflow is not intended for classify "finished" SAGs or MAGs.
+**Note**: this workflow **is not intended** for classify "finished" SAGs or MAGs.
 The "finished" category is reserved for genomes that can be assembled with extensive manual review and editing.